 “There is grandeur in this view of life, with its several powers, having been originally breathed by the Creator into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.”

-Clearly at this stage his belief in a creator has survived.
 This statement, that the Creator set the universe in motion and allowed predetermined laws to carry it forward in an inevitable manner was typical of a large number of nineteenth century thinkers who considered themselves to be deists but not to be Christians.

 It has been suggested by atheistic scholars that the way in which Darwin ended the Origins of Species was insincere.
 But this is not the case.
 Atheism was hardly a radical position among the educated classes in the late-1850s.
 There were still some expectations of those in certain positions, such as members of parliament, regarding traditional religious views, but there was no credible danger to reputation that would arise from being an atheist for the average person.
-Atheism was one of a number of common religious positions which included conventional Christianity, as well as deists who saw evidence of a designing influence or intelligence which in some sense had brought the universe into being but took no active role in influencing its events.
+Atheism was one of a number of common positions which included conventional Christianity, as well as deists who saw evidence of a designing influence or intelligence which in some sense had brought the universe into being but took no active role in influencing its events.
 Moreover Darwin confirmed in personal correspondence not intended for the public eye that he did mean what he had written, and that he did find the theory of evolution compatible with the notion of a dispassionate designing force or intelligence.

 The conflict that Darwin faced was not how to reconcile his scientific theory with the religious world view that it disproved.
-His conflict was how to reconcile the presence of grief and suffering with a world which otherwise appeared compatible with some kind of deity.
+His conflict was how to reconcile the presence of grief and suffering with a world which otherwise appeared compatible with a deity.
 In the second edition of the book he made alterations to the text which strengthened his conviction that evolution and deism were compatible, including the addition of the sentence that there is “no good reason why the views given in this volume should shock the religious feelings of anyone.”

 Embrace of deism